A/B Testing Statistics Made Simple

 It could also look like this:

-When we put together confidence interval and confidence level, we get conversion rate as a spread of percentages.
+When we put together the confidence interval and confidence level, we get the conversion rate as a spread of percentages.

-The single conversion rate percentage you calculate for a variation is a point estimate that is taken from a random sample of the population.
+The single conversion rate percentage you calculate for a variation is a point estimate taken from a random population sample.
 When we conduct an A/B test, we are attempting to approximate the mean conversion rate for the population.

-The point estimate doesn’t provide you with very accurate data about all your website visitors.
-Confidence interval provides a range of values for the conversion rate (the point which is likely to contain the actual conversion rate of the population).
+The point estimate doesn’t provide very accurate data about all your website visitors.
+The confidence interval provides a range of values for the conversion rate (the point that is likely to contain the actual conversion rate of the population).

-The interval provides you with more accurate information on all the visitors of your website (population), because it incorporates the sampling error (don’t mix it up with errors I and II above).
-It says how close are the results to the point estimate.
+The interval provides you with more accurate information on all the visitors of your website (population) because it incorporates the sampling error (don’t mix it up with errors I and II above).
+It also says how close the results are to the point estimate.

-In the example from VWO interface, you can see that confidence interval is shown as ± to the point estimate.
+In the example from the VWO interface, the confidence interval is shown as ± to the point estimate.
 This ± number reflects the margin of error.
-It defines the relationship between population parameter and sample statistics (how the results that you got during the test would work for all your website visitors).
+It defines the relationship between population parameters and sample statistics (how the results that you got during the test would work for all your website visitors).

 What margin of error is good?